reactive-python/reactpy/src/py/docs/source/specs.rst

 -----------------

-Instead of sending a complete representation of a VDOM view to the browser to be rendered, iDOM sends diffs in order to improve performance.
+Instead of sending a complete representation of a VDOM view to the browser to be rendered, IDOM sends diffs in order to improve performance.
 This is done by flattening out the VDOM model into a mapping whose keys are unique IDs and whose values are models that can specify their children by referencing those IDs.
 For example, if we take the VDOM from above we could rewrite it as: